tliam1/Youtube_Channel_Points/README.md

 - **Trading**: Viewers can donate points to others using chat commands.
 - **Redeems**: Viewers can use their points to redeem a specified prize.
 - **Multi-chatter bets**: Viewers bet to see who's guess is closest to a random value.
+- **Text-To-Speech**: Viewers can interact to the stream using TTS via point redeems
 - **Planned Features**: At bottom of readme

 ## Installation Instructions